Best Website for Herkimer Diamond Information - Made Possible by Collector Donations

 The crystal frost occurs in a range of forms with the arched form being most common.
 The arches can stack in rows, in different directions and of varying height, forming a hopper weave pattern.
 These have been found most often as inclusions inside quartz that was contacting hydrocarbon.
 But they also occur FREE STANDING on a matrix of hydrocarbon and silica.
 The slide show provides examples of the different forms of crystal frost.

 Contribute to Herkimer Diamond research and have your name below!

-The importance of the crystal frost event is that it formed a base, over dolomite/oil filled rock, upon which some (not all) Herkimer diamonds then grew.
+The importance of the crystal frost event is that it formed a base (seed crystals), over dolomite/oil filled rock, upon which some (not all) Herkimer diamonds then grew.
 The crystal frost helps to explain how it is possible to grow quartz in an oil filled dolomite rock.
 The crystal frost is especially important in the formation of small “flower” groups, small “wings” groups (TCR) and hopper Herkimer diamonds

 Donations from collectors made the 25 slides in the show on crystal frost possible.
 These slides are the result of many years of sample analysis.
 Thanks to Stephen Sheets for his Alaskan crystal frost.